 § 8-4.
 Prohibition on use of Town position for personal or private gain.

-No officer or employee shall use their Town position or official powers and duties to secure a financial benefit for themself, a relative, or any private organization in which the employee is deemed to have an interest.
+No officer or employee shall use their Town position or official powers and duties to secure a financial benefit for themself, a relative, household member, or any private organization in which the employee is deemed to have an interest.

 § 8-5.
 Disclosure of interest in legislation and other matters where discretion is used.

-Whenever a matter requiring the exercise of discretion, including proposed legislation, comes before an officer or employee, either individually or as a member of a board or committee, and disposition of the matter could result in a financial benefit to the officer or employee, a relative of theirs, or any private organization in which they are deemed to have an interest, the officer or employee shall disclose in writing the nature of the financial benefit.
+Whenever a matter requiring the exercise of discretion, including proposed legislation, comes before an officer or employee, either individually or as a member of a board or committee, and disposition of the matter could result in a financial benefit to the officer or employee, a relative of theirs, household member, or any private organization in which they are deemed to have an interest, the officer or employee shall disclose in writing the nature of the financial benefit.

 A. The disclosure shall be made when the matter requiring disclosure first comes before the officer or employee, or when the officer or employee first acquires knowledge of the benefit requiring disclosure, whichever is earlier.